featureguards/featureguards-js/README.md

 ## Usage

-Since this library runs in the browser and we don't want to expose the API key in the browser, you need to provide a callback the library uses that authenticates with your server and returns the response of your server calling FeatureGuards `authenticate` method exposed by the server-side FeatureGuard SDKs.
+Since this library runs in the browser and we want to limit the APIs to expose browser related feature toggles only.
+Therefore, you need to use the API key used for the browser for authentication. _NEVER_ use server-side API keys since they can be used to retrieve feature toggles used on the server.

 ### Usage with ES modules and `async`/`await`: